What Is a Market Maker?

 Market makers are required to continually quote prices and volumes at which they are willing to buy and sell.
 Orders larger than 100 shares could be filled by multiple market makers.
 This process helps to maintain consistency with markets.

 In times of volatility, the relatively stable demand of market makers keeps the buying and selling process moving.

 How Market Makers Earn Money

-For example, let's look at the hypothetical trade of IBM shares.
+For example, consider a hypothetical trade of IBM shares.
 A market maker may be willing to purchase your shares of IBM from you for $100 each—this is the bid price.
 The market maker may then decide to impose a $0.05 spread and sell them at $100.05—this is the ask price.
-The difference between the ask and bid price is only $0.05, but the 90-day average trading volume for IBM is more than 4 million.
-If a single market maker covered all those trades and made $0.05 off each one, they'd earn more than $200,000 every day.
+The difference between the ask and bid price is only $0.05, but the average daily trading volume for IBM is more than 6 million shares.
+If a single market maker covered all those trades and made $0.05 off each one, they'd earn more than $300,000 every day.

 A specialist is a type of market maker who operates on certain exchanges, including the New York Stock Exchange.
 Although their functions are similar, specialists have more duties in facilitating trades among brokers directly on the floor of an exchange.
 A specialist is one type of market maker who often focuses on trading specific stocks.

 - Market makers encourage market liquidity by standing ready to buy and sell securities at any time of day.

 - Without market makers, far fewer trades would happen and companies would have more limited access to capital.

 - Market makers profit on the difference between the bid and ask prices on their trades.